mckacz/sensors/board/README.md

 format.
 Board design is also available on [EasyEDA](https://easyeda.com/maciej/sensors-387a7c4150d841bbb06d5350ea664e67).

 **Features**:
- * small dimensions - 55x45 mm
+ * small dimensions - 55x45mm
  * low power consumption - ~40mA during measurement and ~40µA (0.04mA) in standby
  * supports standard BMP180, HTU21D and TSL2561 breakout boards - min. one is required, but all can be installed at same time
  * input voltage from 3 to 5.5V